Thorndon Hall: Old Thorndon Hall

-The estate of Thorndon Hall, known previously as the manor of West Horndon, can trace its records back to the 1086 Domesday Survey commissioned by William the Conqueror.
+The estate of Thorndon Hall, known previously as the manor of West Horndon, can trace its records back to the Domesday Book of 1086, commissioned by William the Conqueror.
 However, a building on the site of Old Thorndon Hall was first recorded in 1414 when King Henry V of England gave licence for its new owner, a merchant from South Wales called Lewis John, to "empark 300 acre, to surround his lodge within this park with walls and to crenellate and embattle the lodge".
 The current house replaced Old Thorndon Hall which was located about a mile to the south in what is now known as "ruin wood" next to Old Hall pond.
 The old hall was damaged by fire in the early 18th century and was subsequently pulled down after being used briefly as farm buildings.

 Present house

 The present house was designed by the fashionable neoclassical architect James Paine and construction started in 1764.
 The portico of the present house was originally commissioned and imported from Italy in 1742 for use on the old hall which had been remodelled by Giacomo Leoni in the Palladian style.
 Following the fire at the Old Hall, it was kept, and reused in the design of the present house.

 The estate and newly finished house was visited in 1778 by King George III and Queen Charlotte on their visit to see the troops at nearby Warley Common.

 Following a fire in 1878, much of the main house and west wing were gutted leaving a shell and destroying or damaging many of the Petre picture collection.
-The surviving east wing was adapted into partial residential use with plans to renovate the house back to its original grandeur.
+The east wing was rebuilt in 1894 to designs by George Campbell Sherrin into a separate home, with plans to renovate the house back to its original grandeur.
 However Petre family finances were in a poor state after the Great War and in 1920 the house and a portion of the estate was leased to Thorndon Park Golf Club.
 Originally, the company had planned to develop the estate into a luxury housing development and golf course, much the same as the Wentworth Club and St. George's Hill in Surrey, but with the introduction of London green belt legislation limiting house building on farm and parkland, the plan could not go ahead and the company folded.